Reporting

 Types of user input fields

-Free text input The freetext field allows you to write any text, paste in images or screenshots (not available for text-only fields) or add data directly from charts.
+The freetext field allows you to write any text, paste in images or screenshots or add data directly from charts.

 Multiselect